tsuriga/imgurArchiver-chrome/README.md

   URL.
 Now the HTML content gets saved twice since Chrome will enter everything from the address bar into a comment at the top of the saved HTML page: "Page saved from <URL>"
+* Code cleanup.
+Move styles, scripts and fonts into separate files if possible

 ## LICENSES ##